GEGE-UNESP/ismr_downloader/README.md

 ```bash
 ismr_downloader.exe -f -e .env
 ```
 - This avoids the need for Python or pip installation.
+You can also simply double-click `.exe` to run it (or run the command above from a terminal/CMD).
 ⚠ Make sure your `.exe` file has the same structure as the example.

 # Logs